dsniko/dsniko.github.io/_pages/about.md

 **Education**

 Dimitrios obtained the Diploma of Engineering in [Computer Engineering and Informatics](https://www.ceid.upatras.gr) from the [University of Patras](https://www.upatras.gr), Greece, in 1996.
 This five-year program is regarded as academically equivalent to a qualification between a U.S. bachelor’s and master’s degree.
 He subsequently earned the Master of Engineering in 1997 and completed his Ph.D. in 2000, both from the same institution and within the same discipline.
+Dimitrios studied for his Ph.D. under the mentorship of the late [Theodore S. Papatheodorou](http://old.math.upatras.gr/~vrahatis/papers/other/AkrivisDGHKNSV16_APPL_NUMER_MATH_104_pp99-102_2016.pdf), a gentleman and unassuming researcher, yet a pioneer of the early days of parallel and distribured computing.